icshwi/e3training/workbook/chapter1.md

 [iocuser@host:e3]$ ./e3_building_config.bash setup
 ```

-The utility can however be launched with a number of arguments (to see these, simply run the script without any arguments: `./e3_building_config.bash`); you can modify the building path (`-t <where-you-want-to-install>`) as well as define versions.
+The utility can however be launched with a number of arguments (to see these, simply run the script without any arguments, i.e. `./e3_building_config.bash`); you can modify the building path (e.g. `-t <where-you-want-to-install>`) as well as define versions.
 And on that note, always pay close attention to especially:

-* EPICS base version
+* The version of EPICS base
-* require version
+* The version of require

 Examples: